How to Make Friends in College

 Making friends is an art but college is a good place to start

 The ability to make friends is a skill that I wasn’t inherently born with.
-It took years of practice to be able to confidently and easily make friends, but taking this step already in college gave me an advantages for later on.
+It took years of practice to be able to confidently and easily make friends, but taking this step already in college gave me an advantage for later on.
 It takes a lot of guts to go to a local event alone, join a group of random strangers, and start talking, but just focus on being yourself, and the rest will follow.